 Sport Classes T/F11-13: Visual impairment

 The three sport classes 11, 12 and 13 are allocated to athletes with varying degrees of visual impairment, with sport class 11 including athletes with the lowest vision and sport class 13 including athletes with the best vision meeting the minimum criteria.
 All athletes in the T11 sport class run with a guide runner and are blindfolded.
-Athletes in sport class T12 may also chose to run with a guide.
+Athletes in sport class T12 may also choose to run with a guide.

 Sport Class T/F 20: Intellectual impairment